timescale/docs/ai/python-interface.md

 #### Narrowing your search by metadata

-We have two main ways to filter results by metadata:
+There are two main ways to filter results by metadata:
 - `filters` for equality matches on metadata.
 - `predicates` for complex conditions on metadata.

-Filters are are more limited in what they can express, but are also more performant.
-We suggest using these if your use case allows it.
+Filters are more limited in what they can express, but are also more performant.
+You should use filters if your use case allows it.

-##### Filters
+##### Using filters for equality matches

 You could specify a match on the metadata as a dictionary where all keys have to match the provided values (keys not in the filter are